Mryan2005/Mryan2005/README.md

 I am Mryan2005.
 My real name is YAN Zhizhong, and when I was young, my dad taught me how to use computers.
 Since then, I have developed a keen interest in computers and taught myself software development.
 Currently, I am studying at SSPU.

 I have no idea why I love developing software.
-Maybe it's because I have an interest in computers, or I like to live lazily, but you know, when you go to live in idleness, you need a lot of things to be ready for it, and so do I.
+Maybe it's because I have an interest in computers, or I like to live lazily, but you know, when you go to live in idleness, you need a lot of things to be ready for it, and  the programs maybe can help you.

 Recently, I've been diving into coding and working towards becoming a proficient developer.
 I'm still making progress on my journey to achieve that goal.